vuejs/vue-test-utils/docs/en/api/components/TransitionStub.md

 A component to stub the `transition` component.
 Instead of performing transitions asynchronously, it returns the child component synchronously.

-This is set to stub all `transition` components by default in the vue-test-utils config.
+This is set to stub all `transition` components by default in the Vue Test Utils config.
 To use the built-in `transition` component set `config.stubs.transition` to false:

 ```js
 import { config } from '@vue/test-utils'